stitchfix/hamilton/README.md

 While it is installing we encourage you to start on the next section.

+Note: the content (i.e. names, function bodies) of our example code snippets are for illustrative purposes only, and don't reflect what we actually do internally.

 ## Hamilton in 15 minutes
 Hamilton is a new paradigm when it comes to creating dataframes.
 Rather than thinking about manipulating a central dataframe, you instead think about the column(s) you want to create, and what inputs are required.
 There